 CPM Server is a Linux based software appliance.
 It uses AWS APIs to access your AWS account.
-It allows managing snapshots of EBS volumes and RDS databases.
+It allows managing snapshots of EBS volumes, RDS instances and clusters and Redshift clusters.
 Except in case of installing a Thin Backup Agent for Windows Servers, CPM does not directly access your instances.
 Access is done by the agent, or by a script that the user provides, which performs application quiescence.